 Contact your airline and / or your destination authorities to determine the requirements for travel.

-Effective January 26, 2021 the Centers for Disease Control and Prevention (CDC) will require all air passengers entering the United States (including U.S. citizens and Legal Permanent Residents) to present a negative COVID-19 test, taken within three calendar days of departure, or proof of recovery from the virus within the last 90 days.
+NOTICE: Effective January 26, 2021 the Centers for Disease Control and Prevention (CDC) will require all air passengers entering the United States (including U.S. citizens and Legal Permanent Residents) to present a negative COVID-19 test, taken within three calendar days of departure, or proof of recovery from the virus within the last 90 days.
 Airlines must confirm the negative test result or proof of recent recovery for all passengers prior to boarding.
 Airlines must deny boarding of passengers who do not provide documentation of a negative test or recovery.